 Then we meet our first featured composer, Antonio Vivaldi.
 A biographical sketch of Vivaldi is intended to be read aloud.
 This and other biographical sketches should each take about 15 minutes to read.
 They are written on a level appropriate for children, with salacious biographical information omitted.
 Biographies discuss the spiritual beliefs (or lack of them) if that information is known.
 Biographies are each followed by a series of ten questions for students to answer based on the reading.
 Answer keys are at the back of the book.

-A week should be allotted for study of each composer with specific class time required for only two days per week.
+A week should be allotted for the study of each composer with class time required only two days per week.
 The reading and note-taking or questions should be completed on the first day of class for that lesson.
 The second class session should be used for students to complete timeline and map activities and to create Composer Info-Cards.